shen-ee/Rush-Diving/index.md

 ### Dev Week 8 (11.21-11.27)
 What have we achieved:

-* Red orbs replaces all rocks
+* Red orbs replaces all rock objects
+* Add some magical elements
 * Adjust red orbs speed
 * Added magic circle as landing point and margic circle keep shooting orbs to attach player